nightwatchcybersecurity/privacy-mailbox/draft-shafranovich-privacy-mailbox.md

 and "OPTIONAL" are to be interpreted as described in {{!RFC2119}}.

 --- back
+# Acknowledgements

+The author would like to thank Jeffrey Goldberg for proposing this idea in the context of the "security.txt" effort.

 # Note to Readers

 > **Note to the RFC Editor:**  Please remove this section prior